Kerato-san/quartz-verak-eal/content/Gods/The Lost/Wendel.md

 - "Greed is the engine that drives all progress."

 # History
-Before the Shatter, Wendel’s greed was unmatched.
+Before [[../../The Shatter and The War of The Shatter|The Shatter]], Wendel’s greed was unmatched.
 He accumulated wealth in all forms, gold, artefacts, land, through any means necessary.
-However, during the Shatter, his hoarded treasures were scattered across the planes.
+However, during [[../../The Shatter and The War of The Shatter|The Shatter]], his hoarded treasures were scattered across the planes.
 Despite this setback, Wendel continued to influence mortals, teaching them the ways of greed and accumulation.

-During the Shatter, Wendel supported The Lost in hopes of gaining even more power.
+During [[../../The Shatter and The War of The Shatter|The Shatter]], Wendel supported [[../The Lost Pantheon|The Lost]] in hopes of gaining even more power.
 Though they ultimately lost the war, Wendel's teachings of greed and ambition persisted, and his influence remains strong in the mortal world.

 # Tenets of Faith
 Wendel's followers adhere to these core principles: